Armida01/Armida01/README.md

 ## Hi there, I'm Armida 👋

-I'm a passionate front-end developer with a knack for creating intuitive and visually appealing user experiences from Armenia 🇦🇲.
+I'm a front-end developer with a knack for creating intuitive and visually appealing user experiences from Armenia 🇦🇲.
 <br/>
 I specialize in HTML, CSS, and JavaScript, and I have a deep understanding of modern frameworks like React and Vue.js.
 I strive to write clean, maintainable code while keeping up with the latest industry trends and best practices.
 I strive to build responsive and interactive web and mobile applications.